hyoshimori/hyoshimori/README.md

 ## Software engineer

 Hey!
 My name is Hiroto.
-I have worked for a French start-up as a translator in Paris, where I became passionate about coding.<br>
-Now, I work as a System Engineer in Tokyo!
+I have worked for a French start-up in Paris, where I became passionate about coding.<br> Now, I work as a System Engineer in Tokyo!

 ## Social Activities